dfrnt-labs/terminusdb-docs-static/src/app/docs/path-query-reference-guide/page.md

 ---
 nextjs:
   metadata:
-    title: TerminusCMS Path Query Reference Guide
+    title: TerminusDB Path Query Reference Guide
-    description: A reference guide to path queries in TerminusCMS and TerminusDB.
+    description: A reference guide to path queries in TerminusDB.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
 media: []
 ---

-TerminusDB & TerminusCMS allows _path regular expressions_ as a way to describe multi-hop searches in a concise fashion.
+TerminusDB allows _path regular expressions_ as a way to describe multi-hop searches in a concise fashion.
 When you need to follow a link repeatedly for shortest path queries or to find all linked documents meeting some specification you can often use a _path query_.

 > For guidance on back-links and path queries using GraphQL visit the [GraphQL reference guide](/docs/graphql-query-reference/#backlinks)